-It was Harry, not Meghan, who had a royal falling out before their wedding, according to a new book which was widely reported to be their side of the story.
+It seems it was Harry, not Meghan, who had a royal falling out before the ceremony on 19 May 2018, according to a book widely reported to be their side of the story.

 Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family reports that Harry had an argument with the Queen’s right-hand woman Angela Kelly, and thought she was ignoring his requests for a final tiara fitting for Meghan.